 Consider your own behavior the last time you attended a movie.
 A succession of two-dimensional photo images portrayed a real-life experience, and you experienced all the emotions of the portrayal as a real-life experience.
 When you left the theatre, everything at first looked unfamiliar, unreal, and you had to reorient your conscious mind to the real world: the better the performance, the more profound the experience.
 During a movie, we experience the hypnotic state.

 Our conscious minds are concentrated on identifying the changing forms of light; the subconscious is supplying information from our own life experiences to utilize, magnify, and enjoy our images.
 Hypnosis.
 We construct a meaningful and continuous interpretation of the movie.
 After the performance, we again free our conscious minds to function in the real world.

 Hypnosis is a powerful tool.
 When coupled with the appropriate suggestion, it can affect unbelievable changes in a person: changes in altered bodily functions to permanent behavior changes.
 This self-hypnosis course is useful to anyone who wishes to redirect and improve their attitude and behavior.

-The basic factors of motivation, relaxation, goal orientation, and self-confidence are covered expertly in our courses.
+The basic motivation factors, relaxation, goal orientation, and self-confidence, are covered expertly in our courses.
 The unique ability to use self-hypnosis as needed continuingly for self-development is thoroughly explored throughout the instructional period.

 Once you have mastered self-hypnosis techniques, you have them for the rest of your life to be used by you for increased self-understanding and improvement.
 What you will learn can be used in all areas of your life.